The-Taimaka-Project/notebook-pipeline-runner/README.md

 ### Modifying the Pipeline

 To modify the pipeline, edit the `main.py` file.
-The `main.py` file contains the main function, which contains an array called `notebooks`, which contains the path to each notebook that will be run and in what order they will be run.
+The `main.py` file contains the main function, which contains an array called `notebooks`, containing the path to each notebook that will be run and in what order they will be run.
 Modify this array to your liking.

 ## To Run as CRON Job